Albert0i/mariadb-vss/README.2.md

   }
 ```

-According to *canonical* RDBMS design principle, the first step is to *normalize*  `writers` table by splitting `notable_works` into separate table and link up by [foreign key](https://en.wikipedia.org/wiki/Foreign_key), but we are going to store it in JSON datatype:
+According to *canonical* RDBMS design principle, the first step is to *normalize*  `writers` table by splitting `notable_works` into separate table and link them up by [foreign key](https://en.wikipedia.org/wiki/Foreign_key), but we are going to store it in JSON datatype:
 ```
 CREATE OR REPLACE TABLE writers (
     id        INTEGER NOT NULL AUTO_INCREMENT PRIMARY KEY,